 “If a man can bridge the gap between life and death, if he can live on after he’s dead, then maybe he was a great man.” — James Dean

-March 17 marked the anniversary of James Shuler’s tragic passing.
-More years have gone by since the night of Shuler’s motorcycle wreck than he had to make his impact on the sport he loved; he was only 26, and in the 30 years since his death, boxing has keenly felt his absence.
+Yesterday was the anniversary of the tragic death of James Shuler, a top contender in the middleweight division, a two time national amateur champion, and member of the U.S. Olympic team.
+More years have gone by since the night of Shuler’s motorcycle wreck than he was given to make his impact on the sport he loved; he was only 26 when he died, and in the more than three decades since his death, boxing has keenly felt his absence.

-“James’ death was devastating,” Shuler’s cousin Percy “Buster” Custus told The Fight City.
+“James’ death was devastating,” says Shuler’s cousin, Percy “Buster” Custus.
 “James was just such a good person.
 He lived such a short life.
 It was almost like he did the good stuff he did and went out before anyone could remember any bad stuff about him.”

 Shuler fell smack dab into the middle of a huge U.S. boxing surge.
 Prior to the American success at the 1976 Games in Montreal, about $16,000 was given to the U.S. Amateur Boxing program annually.
 Three years later, the program was flooded with almost $800,000 in support money, and the amount was supposed to have surpassed $1 million per year by the Moscow Olympics in 1980.
 It was during this time that Shuler compiled a reported amateur record of 178 wins against only six defeats.